mayermichael1/gbemu/README.md

 - [x]   when resizing fetch from the right texel from texture
 - [x]   memory arenas instead of mallocs

-# CPU
+## CPU

+- [x]   research registers
+- [x]   research memory
-- write down the registers of the game boy cpu
+- [ ]	write down cpu and memory findings digitally
-- read how memory works
-- parse a bit stream to the cpu instructions
+- [ ]	parse a bit stream to the cpu instructions
-- implement the cpu instructions
+- [ ]	implement the cpu instructions

-# Graphics
+## Graphics

-- how did graphics work in general on the game boy?
+- [ ]	how did graphics work in general on the game boy?

-# Cartridges
+## Cartridges

-- how where cartridges actually read on the game boy.
+- [ ]	how where cartridges actually read on the game boy.
         Probably the cartridge was not pre-loaded into the memory as a whole

-# Audio
+## Audio

-- find a librabry or way to write audio in linux
+- [ ]	find a librabry or way to write audio in linux

-# Platform Layer
+## Platform Layer

-- implement a platform layer for windows as well
+- [ ]	implement a platform layer for windows as well
-- maybe use wayland on linux as a challenge
+- [ ]	maybe use wayland on linux as a challenge